Baron Wentworth: King-Noel family

 She was succeeded by her grandson Byron King-Noel, Viscount Ockham, who became the twelfth Baron.
 He was the eldest son of Ada King, Countess of Lovelace, daughter of Lord and Lady Byron, and her husband William King-Noel, 1st Earl of Lovelace.
 However, he never married and on his early death in 1862 at the age of 26, the barony was passed on to his younger brother, Ralph King-Milbanke.
 In 1893, he succeeded his father as second Earl of Lovelace.
 When he died in 1906, the earldom and barony separated.
 He was succeeded in the earldom by his half-brother, the third Earl, while the barony was inherited by his daughter and only child Lady Ada King-Milbanke, the fourteenth holder.

 Blunt and Lytton families

-Arms of Earl Lytton, holders of the title of Baron Wentworth since 1957.
+Arms of the Earls of Lytton, holders of the title of Baron Wentworth since 1957.

 The 14th Baroness never married and was succeeded by her aunt, Lady Anne Blunt, the fifteenth holder of the peerage.
 She was the wife of the poet Wilfrid Scawen Blunt.
 She was succeeded by her only surviving child, Judith, the sixteenth holder.
 She married the Hon.
 Neville Bulwer-Lytton, youngest son of Robert Bulwer-Lytton, 1st Earl of Lytton.
 In 1947 he succeeded his elder brother as third Earl of Lytton.
 Lord Lytton and Lady Wentworth were succeeded respectively in 1951 and 1957 by their son Noel Lytton, 4th Earl of Lytton; as a consequence the barony became subsidiary to the Earldom of Lytton from 1957.
 As of 2017 the titles are held by the latter's eldest son, John Lytton, 5th Earl of Lytton.